Corkage

 5 Chapel Row, Bath, BA1 1HN

-Corkage embodies the rustic charm of a continental neighbourhood bistro, exuding a cosy intimacy where you’re on first-name terms with the team and can ask questions without inhibition.
+Corkage in Bath embodies the rustic charm of a continental neighbourhood bistro, exuding the kind of cosy intimacy that sees the team on first-name terms with guests.

-Originally a pop-up venture conceived by pals Richard Knighting and Marty Grant, it’s now one of Bath’s most coveted and award-winning dining destinations.
-The premise is simple: a rotation of seasonal plates paired with a handpicked curation of wines, available by the glass or bottle.
+Originally a pop-up venture conceived by pals Richard Knighting and Marty Grant (pictured), Corkage is now one of Bath’s most loved and award-winning dining destinations.
+The premise is simple: a rotation of seasonal plates is paired with a handpicked curation of wines – available by the glass or bottle.
 If you’re bowled over by a particular drop, you can pick up a bottle to take home.

 About Corkage